 © Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547

 I am a cutting specialist.
 Success in this particular endeavour has leaned heavily on a constant and consistent evolution of the tangible skill set which my career relies on.
 This ongoing refinement has always been paired with a focus which is readily influenced by the area, city and country I am working in.
-Currently, my practice is aligned with and best suited for women with challenging hair types (or situations) who live with their hair in a natural, low-fuss and low up-keep manner.
-This is a deliberate directive which offers a much needed alternative for individuals for whom the conventional salon industry does not readily support.
+Currently, my practice is aligned with and best suited for individuals with challenging hair types (or situations) who live with their hair in a natural, low-fuss and low up-keep manner.
+This is a deliberate directive which offers a much needed alternative for people for whom the conventional salon industry does not readily support.

 Certainly a large percentage of those reading this post are well aware that curly and or thicker textures of hair are challenging to live with.
 Equally and if not more so, they are even more difficult to have cut well too.
 That said, many are likely unaware that from this side of the scissors, fine and or thin straight hair is also difficult to cut well.
 It's true.
 Unlike curly hair, fine hair is considerably less forgiving to poor cutting skills and thus requires such finesse and control with the scissors.
 As one who likes challenging situations, this is why I have such an affinity for working with any hair texture people feel they struggle with.